 There’s been so much going on behind the scenes at Owltastic that I’ve predictably dropped the ball on writing over the last month.
 But May is upon us!
-Maybe it’s time for an Ideas of May initiative.
-In the meantime, here’s a few things I’ve been up to these last few weeks:
+Here’s a few things I’ve been up to these last few weeks:

 I made a new shirt for United Pixel Workers (today’s the last day to buy it!).
 Loyal readers (or Twitter followers) may have noticed this comment on my blog awhile back.
 While it was trollish, I couldn’t help but crack up at the mocking “my website totally shrinks on phones remark.”
 After tweeting this hilarity, Anna Debenham and a few others suggested I put this phrase on a shirt, so everyone who makes responsive sites can wear it proudly.
 United Pixel Workers was on board with the idea, so I cranked out a design, and here we are.
 This is the last day to get your order in, if you’re interested.
 Also, my thanks to the anonymous snarky commenter for the inspiration and roundabout contribution to my coffee fund.

 There’s a re-release of my original United Pixel Workers shirt, in glow in the freakin’ dark!
 (Note!
 Today’s the last day to buy it!)
 Remember those glow in the dark stars you’d put on your ceiling as a kid?
 This is like a wearable version!

 I wrote a blog post for Typekit!
 It’s about the best ways to use novelty fonts, and while it may not be a game-changer, my hope is that it offers some new techniques to try, and perhaps occasionally makes you smile.
 I based the article around a side-project I’m working on called bbballer.